Postdoctoral Research Scholar

 BA — Louisiana State University, History, cum laude, Phi Beta Kappa, 2008

 Wright Kennedy specializes in geographic information systems (GIS) and spatial analysis to study past and present health, environmental, and socioeconomic issues in cities.
-He has investigated a wide range of urban topics with GIS, including epidemics, streetcar corruption, hurricane recovery, and shifting environmental disease burdens linked to Jim Crow and residential segregation.
-He is a lecturer in the History Department at Columbia and the Postdoctoral Research Scholar on Mapping Historical New York, a spatial history project on immigrants and neighborhood development in the city during the nineteenth and twentieth centuries.
-His teaching interests include spatial history methods, urban geographic history, and the history of medicine.
+He has investigated a wide range of urban history topics with GIS, including epidemics, streetcar corruption, hurricane recovery, residential segregation, and environmental injustices.
+He is a lecturer in the History Department at Columbia and the project lead on Mapping Historical New York, a spatial history project on immigrants and neighborhood development in the city during the nineteenth and early-twentieth centuries.
+His teaching interests include spatial history methods, urban history, environmental history, and the history of public health.
+His current book project uses GIS to reexamine the shifting environmental disease burdens linked to Jim Crow and residential segregation in New Orleans.

 Kevin Loughran, James R. Elliott, and S. Wright Kennedy.
-“Urban Ecology in the Time of Climate Change: Houston and the Case of Water,” Social Currents (accepted 2018).
+“Urban Ecology in the Time of Climate Change: Houston and the Case of Water,” Social Currents 6, no. 2 (2019).